 Alternatives might include getting a payday alternative loan from a federal credit union or asking a trusted friend or relative to co-sign a loan from another lender, which can increase your odds of approval and result in a lower interest rate.
 Be sure to shop around and compare all your options.

-If you do get a Rise loan, keep in mind that you have five business days to change your mind and pay back the principal.
+If you do get a Rise loan, keep in mind that you have five business days after signing your loan agreement to change your mind and pay back the principal.

 How to apply with Rise

 Rise offers the ability to apply for prequalification with no effect on your credit scores.
-To apply for prequalification, you’ll need to provide the following information:
+To apply for prequalification, you’ll need information like your name, address, contact information, desired loan amount and annual income.

-If you prequalify and decide to get a Rise loan, you’ll need to submit a formal application, which will result in a hard credit inquiry.
+Remember that prequalification is just an estimate of possible loan terms.
+If you prequalify and decide to get a Rise loan, you’ll need to submit a formal application to find out what your actual terms could be, which will result in a hard credit inquiry.
 If your application is processed and approved by 6 p.m.
 Eastern Standard Time on the day you apply, you can get your money as soon as the next business day.

 Not sure a Rise loan is right for you?
 Consider these alternatives.